 Shikher talks to Shyam Krishnamurthy from The Interview Portal about specializing in Neuroscience due to his fascination for human behaviour, but deciding to explore a field that applies the learnings and research of the brain in the context of business, education and human betterment.

 For students, you might run into several obstacles in your chosen career.
 But if you love your field, you will eventually find different ways to apply your interests in niche areas !

 I was born and raised in Mumbai and have spent the majority of my life here.
 While my mother is a housewife, my father has worked in the medical field in one way or another for the past 4 decades.
 Growing up, he worked within the orthopedic industry, manufacturing and distributing orthopedic aids across India.
 Considering this was his own venture, the idea of having my own business was always in front and center of my mind.

 With a very strong inclination towards science in school and college, I proceeded to do my bachelors in Biotechnology.
 This decision was not entirely based on interest, but rather influenced by those around me extolling the growing scope of the field.
 While I never really enjoyed the broad aspects of the curriculum, in hindsight it turned out to be the perfect launch pad for my next step.

 With a general fascination towards all things related to human behavior, I wanted to understand the biological aspects of it.
 While psychology was certainly an available path, I was more interested in the scientific aspect, and was certain that a career in neuroscience was what I wanted.

 Hence, I applied to a handful of universities in the UK and got into King’s College, London – one of the best neuroscience courses available.
+I did a master’s in Cognitive Neuroscience.
 It was in this stream that I chose to specialize in cognition, most closely related to human behavior and dealing with attention, memory, emotions and consciousness.